MicVerg/Python.PokeInfo/projectp/README.md

 The customtkinter buildup kind of speaks for itself, there's not a lot of flexibility in usage, the point will remain to be to make a frame and to add elements to that frame, those elements which you can connect to different commands/ functions to pass variables and get the info you need from 1 place to the other.

+I somewhat worked around the CS50 check, since my functions aren't on the same level as main, I don't really understand why that is a requirement, because of that